 - Find out what support will be available on results day at your school or at home.

-- If you are concerned about your grades and think you might need Clearing, you should do some preliminary research in to alternative universities/courses you might apply to.
-It can be helpful to phone universities before the 13th August to see whether they have availability on the courses you are interested in.
+- If you are concerned about your grades and think you might need Clearing, you should do some preliminary research into alternative universities/courses you might apply to.
+It can be helpful to phone universities before the results Day to see whether they have availability for the courses you are interested in.

-PLEASE NOTE: If you do ring universities we would advise reminding yourself of what you wrote in your personal statement as universities may wish to ask you about this as means to ascertain your suitability for the course you are calling about.
+PLEASE NOTE: If you do phone universities, we advise reminding yourself of what you wrote in your Personal Statement as universities may wish to ask you about this as means to ascertain your suitability for the course you are calling about.

 Collect your grades: Although your grades are also sent directly to UCAS and should be live on Track by 08:00 (UK time), you will not be able to see the exact marks you achieved.
 Thus, we would always recommend collecting your grades from your school (via email, over the phone or in person) first so that you can fully understand them.